-In response to the emerging problems with Clostridium difficile infections (CDIs), the European Centre for Disease Prevention and Control (ECDC) in collaboration with the US Centres for Disease Control and Prevention (CDC), published background information about the changing epidemiology of CDIs, agreed on CDI case-definitions and issued recommendations for the surveillance of CDIs [1].
+In response to the emerging problems with Clostridioides (Clostridium) difficile infections (CDIs), the European Centre for Disease Prevention and Control (ECDC) in collaboration with the US Centers for Disease Control and Prevention (CDC), published background information about the changing epidemiology of CDIs, agreed on CDI case-definitions and issued recommendations for the surveillance of CDIs [1].
 An ECDC-funded survey performed in 2008 [2] revealed a mean incidence of 4.1 per 10 000 patient-days per hospital (range: 0.0-36.3), almost 70% higher than that reported in a previous European surveillance study [3] performed in 2005 (2.45 per 10 000 patient-days per hospital, range: 0.13-7.1), although each survey had a different design.
 Standardised periodic or continuous surveillance of the incidence of CDI is more likely to facilitate the identification of epidemiological changes and is an essential tool for CDI prevention and control [4,5].
-Microbiological data may be an important supplement to surveillance data and allow further insights into epidemiological changes.
+Microbiological data supplements surveillance data, allowing further insights into epidemiological changes.

-Facing the lack of standardised surveillance of CDI in EU Member States, ECDC launched a call for tender to support capacity building for surveillance of Clostridium difficile infections at the European level in 2010.
-The contract was awarded to a consortium that carried out the European Clostridium difficile Surveillance Network (ECDIS-Net) project from 20 December 2010 to 30 November 2014i.
-The ECDIS-Net project developed a protocol for the surveillance of CDI, which was piloted in 37 hospitals in 14 countries in 2013 [6].
-The current protocol incorporates feedback from countries and hospitals that participated in the pilot survey, feedback from the final meeting of the ECDIS-Net project, as well as discussion with the ESCMID Study Group for C. difficile (ESCGD) to obtain information about its draft and final versions of the 'ESCMID guideline: update of the diagnostic guidance document for Clostridium difficile infection' [7,8].
+Facing the lack of standardised surveillance of CDI in EU/EEA countries, ECDC launched a call for tender to support capacity building for surveillance of CDIs at the European level in 2010.
+The contract was awarded to a consortium that carried out the European Clostridium difficile Surveillance Network (ECDIS-Net) project from 20 December 2010 to 30 November 20141.
+The ECDIS-Net project developed a protocol for the surveillance of CDI, which was pilot tested in 37 hospitals in 14 countries in 2013 [6].
+This protocol (version 2.4) incorporates feedback from countries and hospitals that participated in the pilot survey, feedback from the final meeting of the ECDIS-Net project, as well as discussion with the ESCMID Study Group for C. difficile (ESCGD) to obtain information about its draft and final versions of the ESCMID guidelines 'Update of the diagnostic guidance document for Clostridium difficile infection' and 'Guidance document for prevention of Clostridium difficile infection in acute healthcare settings'.